-The topic of Anarchism is typically associated with rebellion and agitation which drums up feelings of hard-nosed masculinity, destructive power and societal chaos.
-This might have something to do with the fact that is the inclination of those under ‘a strong delusion” to believe that anarchism is lawlessness, and so they muddy word meanings and make crooked the way to ‘salvation.’
+The topic of Anarchism is typically associated with notions of rebellion and agitation which tend to bring to mind the feelings of hard-nosed masculinity, destructive power and societal chaos.
+This might have something to do with the fact that is the inclination of those under “a strong delusion” to believe that anarchism is lawlessness, and so they muddy word meanings and make crooked the way to “salvation“.

 True anarchism, complete in ideology, is not chaotic or exclusively summed up in masculine power, but thrives upon a nurturing, self-sacrificial spirit that is very commonly manifested in women: with wives, and with mothers.
 Anarchism without the assistance most easily associated with a feminine or meek spirit does not create or care for a free society.
 It does not love its neighbor unto a cooperatively prosperous society.
 However, despite these misconceptions about anarchist philosophy, one thing should be made distinctly clear: Women are the first vessels of society.
 Society is born out of a womb of a woman, and without women, there is no society.
 It has no life.
-In an anarchist society, a woman’s sacred job rests upon the weightier matters: health, education, and welfare.
+In an anarchist society, a free society, a righteous woman’s sacred job rests upon the weightier matters of society, like health, education, and welfare.

 Free women, not outsourcing their responsibilities to human civil government fulfill many necessary roles in the support of the family, and therefore the strengthening of society.
 They are the primary healthcare practitioners in a free world.
-Experts in chemistry, they are responsible for the nutrition of their families, deft dieticians that nurture and empower society through holistic wellness.
-They are the primary teachers, knowledgeable educators, building up future productive members of a free society in matters of arithmetic, history, theology, and various other subjects; the most important subject being ethics.
+Experts in chemistry, they are responsible for the nutrition of their families as deft dieticians that nurture and empower society through holistic wellness.
+They are the primary teachers, knowledgeable educators, building up future productive members of a free society in matters of arithmetic, history, theology, and various other subjects; the most important being ethics and virtue.
 Free women are proficient examples of welfare, sacrificing their lives for the betterment of husbands and children, expressing the very image of tireless service and diligence.

-The virtue of a free wife includes testing the mettle of her husband, compelling him to rise to the occasion of being a provider, husband, father, and leader.
-As one flesh, she provides him with the reinforcement towards headship, being a servant to his coverture, meekly attending to the affairs of the family.
+The virtue of a free wife even includes testing the mettle of her husband, compelling him to rise to the occasion of being a provider, husband, father, and leader.
+As they are lawfully one flesh, she provides him with the reinforcement towards his headship, being a servant to his coverture, meekly attending to the affairs of the family.

-Uncommon in modern society, corrupted by the distractions afforded in seeking or relying upon authoritative structures and positions, women endeavoring to be free do not need to exercise authority over their neighbor and usurp the roles of their husbands.
-They are daughters of a King whose Spirit writes his law on the hearts and minds of other freefolk, freeing them from the need of human rulers and therefore the repercussions of contentious women who seek to use sinful society to exercise bureaucratic authority.
+Uncommon in modern society, which is corrupted by the distractions afforded in seeking or relying upon bureaucratic authoritative structures and positions, women endeavoring to be free have no need to exercise authority over their neighbors or usurp the roles of their husbands.
+This is because they are already daughters of a King whose Spirit writes his law on the hearts and minds of other freemen after having freed them from the need of human rulers and therefore the repercussions of contentious women who seek to use sinful society to exercise bureaucratic authority.
 The great progress of free women, in addition to the paramount roles of helpmeets and mothers, is that of moral suasion.
-To declare the King’s decrees and explain his ordinances and to simply call the culture to repent unto his kingdom is authority enough for free women.
-Even the authority of the Great Commission is ultimately one of nurturing the lost to be proper citizens of God’s Kingdom.
+To declare their King’s decrees and explain his ordinances and to simply call the culture to repent unto his kingdom is authority enough for free women.
+Even the authority of this Great Commission is ultimately one of encouragement: nurturing the lost to be proper citizens of God’s Kingdom.

-In a worldly, broken society, one characterized by human civil government, women commonly attempt to usurp their husband’s equity, endeavoring to remain separate, legal persons who no longer serve the family, but serve the human civil government through employment, or voluntary indentured servitude.
+In a worldly, broken society, one characterized by human civil government, women commonly attempt to usurp their husband’s equity, endeavoring to remain separate, legal persons who no longer serve the family, but rather serve the human civil government through employment, or voluntary indentured servitude.
 They give up their roles to be the family’s educator, healthcare practitioner, and welfare agent to the corrupted system intrinsic to human civil government, which rely on the forced contributions of the people.
-In giving up God for the civil authority of false gods, they are given over to a reprobate mind where they tend to become loud, boisterous, and even masculine, giving up the nature of God for the weaker vessel, and taking up the nature of the Adversary by rejecting the Holy Spirit’s calling.
+In giving up God for the civil authority of false gods, they are given over to a reprobate mind where they tend to become loud, boisterous, and even endeavor to be masculine, giving up the nature of God for the weaker vessel, and taking up the nature of the Adversary by rejecting the Holy Spirit’s calling.
 In an effort to become equal with men, they find an equal share with them in bondage, completely dissolving the family unit in a deathblow of selfish ambition.

 Read more about Biblical gender roles here.